Formal category theory in $\infty$-equipments I: First notions of formal category theory

-Since the vertical arrows are fully faithful, it suffices to show that the bottom functor is fully faithful.
-In view of \ref{prop.adjoints-mapping-cats} and \ref{prop.conj-comp-adjunction}, this bottom functor is left adjoint to $(\cart{f}{y}{})_* $.
-Thus, this functor is fully faithful if (and only if) the unit for this adjunction is an equivalence.
-But this unit is induced by the pasting $\eta$ of the proof of \ref{prop.conj-comp-adjunction}.
-This pasting is an equivalence in $\Hor(\P)(x,x)$ since $f$ is fully faithful, hence $(\cart{}{y}{f})_*$ must be fully faithful. \end{proof}
+so that the vertical arrows are fully faithful.
+Hence, it suffices to show that the bottom functor is fully faithful.
+In view of \cref{prop.adjoints-mapping-cats} and \cref{prop.conj-comp-adjunction}, this bottom functor is left adjoint to $f^\circledast \circ (-)$.
+Consequently, it suffices to show that the unit for this adjunction is an equivalence.
+The associated unit is induced by the horizontal 2-cell $\eta$ that appears in the proof of \cref{prop.conj-comp-adjunction}, and $\eta$ is an equivalence in $\Hor(\P)(x,x)$ if and only if $f$ is injective by \cref{rem.injection}. \end{proof}